Pathakhera: Geography

 Pathakhera is located at coordinates 23.2943|N|78.1032|E| near the geographical center point of modern India.
 It has an average elevation of 508 m (1,669 ft).
-The town is a sister town of nearby town Sarni, which is famous for MPPGCL thermal Power station and Baba Mathardev temple.
+The town is a sister town of nearby town Sarni, which is famous for Satpura Thermal Power Station and Baba Mathardev temple.

-The town is situated between Betul's Plateau and Satpura mountain range.
-The town is surrounded by dense forest conserved by MP forest department.
+The town is situated between Betul Plateau and Satpura mountain range.
+The town is surrounded by dense forest.

 Transportation

-Pathakhera is situated on Betul- Chhindwara state highway SH 19B and well connected to different cities of the state by road.
-It is 45 km away from district headquarters and 175 km away from State capital Bhopal.
+Pathakhera is situated on Betul- Parasia state highway 19B and well connected to different cities of the state by road.
+It is 45 km away from district headquarters Betul and 175 km away from State capital Bhopal.

-The nearest railway station is Ghoradongri, which is situated 18 km from the town.
+The nearest railway station is Ghoradongri, which is situated 15 km from the town.
 The closest airport is Raja Bhoj airport which is 180 km away from Pathakhera.

 Economy

 Pathakhera is one of the key industrial town in Betul district.
 Pathakhera along with neighbouring towns- Shobhapur and Bagdona is known as Pathakhera area regulated by Western coalfields limited (WCL) headquartered at Nagpur.

-Pathakhera was a dense forest area between 1960–70, a part of Satpura Valley.
-It was then leased by WCL from forest department and developed the town.
+Pathakhera was a dense forest area between 1960 and 1970, a part of Satpura Valley.
+It was then leased by WCL from forest department.

 At present, there are eight coal mines of Western Coalfields (a subsidiary of Coal India Limited) in Pathakhera area, delivering coal to Satpura Thermal Power Station.
-WCL Pathakhera area has a record to win Madhya Pradesh government's Bhamashah award for one of the highest taxpaying entity in state.
+WCL Pathakhera area has a record to win Madhya Pradesh government's Bhamashah Award for one of the highest taxpaying entity in state.

-In addition to Coal production, Ash brick micro industry, individual shops, clinics, schools and Weekly vegetable market also contribute to small scale economy.
+In addition to Coal production, Ash brick micro industry, individual shops, clinics, schools and weekly & daily vegetable market also contribute to small scale economy.

 Facilities

 Healthcare: The biggest hospital in area is WCL Area hospital owned by WCL for the benefit of its employees.
 WCL also maintains two WCL dispensaries- one in Pathakhera and other in Shobhapur colony.
 Non-employees can use WCL facilities in case of emergency or with the permission of Chief Medical Officer of area hospital.
 State government has two governmental primary health center and one Urban health center.
 Other healthcare facilities includes private clinics, ayurvedic clinics, diagnostic laboratories and Medical stores.

-Nursery: MP Government sanctioned a 4 hectares nursery in 1980 and currently being maintained by Horticulture and food processing department.
+Nursery: MP Government sanctioned a 4 hectares nursery in 1980.

 Animal care:One Government animal hospital is situated in Bajrang colony, Pathakhera for the benefit of animal owners in area.

 NGOs: Many non-governmental organizations are also working in the area mostly focusing upon society's issues and skill development.
-Most notable one is Gram Bharti Mahila Mandal which is situated in Shobhapur colony and have won several awards from MP Government such as MP Jan abhiyan Parishad award for year 2012.